 I was desperately unfit to begin with, but I slowly built up my strength and fitness, not to mention my confidence and self esteem.
 The challenge was truly amazing; yes, hard at times and those hills seemed unrelenting, but with a bit of extra determination, you get there!
 There were honestly moments when I couldn't believe what I was doing!

 The group were so friendly and everyone was very supportive.
 People do have different strengths, but the most important lesson I learned from that week in Kenya was the depth of camaraderie.
 We were all there to raise money to help combat cancer, but also to learn about ourselves and what we could do if we tried a bit and helped one another along the way.

 It was an amazing journey with beautiful memories.
 If you get the opportunity to do a challenge like this, embrace it and enjoy every bit of it!

 Although these two wonderful ladies refer specifically to the Women V Cancer challenges, you'll experience the same camaraderie, friendships and overwhelming sense of achievement on all our challenges.
 Why not give yourself the opportunity of a life-time and choose your next Dream Challenge?
-From cycling alongside the Great Wall of China on our Big Heart Bike Ride 2019 to reaching the roof of Africa on our Mount Kilimanjaro Trek in 2018 (and lots more), we can practically guarantee we've got your bucket list challenge ready and waiting for you.Find your next challenge
+From cycling along the stunning coast from Mumbai to Goa to trekking through Kenya's Rift Valley to a baby elephant orphanage (and lots more), we can practically guarantee we've got your bucket list challenge ready and waiting for you.Find your next challenge

 Don't worry: you've got this